-Figure 9.12 Switch equivalent circuits for some common types of multiplexer or data selector is shown in Figure 9.12(c).
+Switch-equivalent circuits of some common types of multiplexer are shown in Figure 9.15.
+The single two-way multiplexer in Figure 9.15a is equivalent to a simple SPDT (changeover) switch.
+The dual twoway multiplexer shown in Figure 9.15b performs the same function, but two independent circuits are controlled from the same select signal.
+A single four-way multiplexer is shown in Figure 9.15c.
 Note that two digital select inputs are required, A and B, in order to place the switch in its four different states.

-Block schematic symbols, truth tables and simplified logic circuits for two to one and four to one multiplexers are shown in Figures 9.13 to 9.16.
+Block schematic symbols, truth tables and simplified logic circuits for two to one and four to one multiplexers are shown in Figures 9.16 to 9.19.

-Figure 9.13 A basic two to one multiplexer arrangement with its corresponding truth table
+9.16 A basic two to one multiplexer arrangement with its corresponding truth table

-Figure 9.14 Logic circuit arrangement for the basic two to one multiplexer
+9.17 Logic circuit arrangement for the basic two to one multiplexer

-Figure 9.15 A four to one multiplexer.
+9.18 A four to one multiplexer.
 The logic state of the A and B inputs determines which of the four logic inputs $(X_0 \text{ to } X_3)$ appears at the output

-Figure 9.16 Logic gate arrangement for the four to one multiplexer
+9.19 Logic gate arrangement for the four to one multiplexer

-Verify the operation of the two to one multiplexer circuit shown in Figure 9.14 by constructing its truth table.
+Verify the operation of the two to one multiplexer circuit shown in Figure 9.17 by constructing its truth table.

-Verify the operation of the four to one multiplexer circuit shown in Figure 9.16 by constructing its truth table.
+Verify the operation of the four to one multiplexer circuit shown in Figure 9.19 by constructing its truth table.